TsonasIoannis/terraform-gke-cloudflare-prometheus-grafana/README.md

 ```

 There are some moving pieces we can configure here.
-The url is set to the subdomain defined in Cloudflare.
+The URL is set to the subdomain defined in Cloudflare.
 We can also use the admin account defined for authentication.
 However, this configuration alone will fail as we have put grafana behind Cloudflare Zero Trust.
 To authenticate with Cloudflare we include the access token which we have already define to allow access in some HTTP headers